Workmen Compensation

 Occupational hazard insurance is a type of coverage designed to protect individuals against the financial consequences of injuries or disabilities resulting from occupational hazards or accidents.
 This insurance typically applies to individuals who work in high-risk occupations or industries where the chances of accidents or injuries are elevated.

-certain industries are more susceptible to occupational diseases due to the nature of the work involved.
+Certain industries are more susceptible to occupational diseases due to the nature of the work involved.
 Here are some of the examples:

 1. Construction industry: Construction workers may face various risks, including exposure to hazardous materials.
 This includes asbestos, lead, chemicals, etc. can lead to respiratory issues, dermatitis, musculoskeletal disorders, and noise-induced hearing loss.